tmansuy/HorizonReportsDeveloperDocs/_docs/studio/configuration/configuration-settings.md

 * *Default Data Group for New Reports*: This property specifies which [data group]({% link _docs/studio/datadictionary/table-properties.md %}) is initially selected in Step 1 of the report wizards when the user creates a new report.
 To change this setting, select the desired data group from the drop-down list.

+* *Display 'Source Database' field*: If you set this to false, the 'Source Database' field that normally appears in each table when there's more than one datasource will instead be hidden."),

 * *Include Joins in the Where Clause*: Some database engines, such as Microsoft Access or older versions of Oracle, do not work properly with joins between tables specified in a JOIN clause of a SQL statement.
 Instead, they expect joins to be specified in the WHERE clause.
 For example, instead of using the following SQL statement for a query joining four tables:

     select Products.ProductName,Customers.CompanyName